-Kudo-kai gang affiliate busted for possession of rocket launcher in Kyushu, offices searched
+Kudo-kai gang affiliate busted for possession of rocket launcher

-TOKYO (TR) – The anti-organized crime division of the Fukuoka prefectural police on Wednesday arrested an affiliate of the Kudo-kai organized crime group for possession of a rocket launcher in Kitakyushu City, reports the Mainichi Shimbun (Oct.
+TOKYO (TR) – The anti-organized crime division of the Fukuoka Prefectural Police on Wednesday arrested an affiliate of the Kudo-kai organized crime group for possession of a rocket launcher in Kitakyushu City, reports the Mainichi Shimbun (Oct.
 17).

 Kengo Kishira, 37, was taken into custody for the storage of a rocket launcher, five pistols, and 58 bullets — a violation of regulations related to control of explosives and the Swords and Firearms Control Law.
 The suspect is already under prosecution for fraud related to a payout of auto insurance.